 Major Arterial Roadways Eligibility

 Students will also be transported for free (Kindergarten – 12) if they must cross a major arterial road.
-A major arterial road is defined as 132nd Avenue, 116th Avenue, Wapiti and others.
+A major arterial road is defined as 132nd Avenue, 116th Avenue, Wapiti and others over 50km.
 Please call the Transportation office to determine if you are eligible for free transportation.

 Out-of-Boundary (School of Choice) Eligibility